 Lecky also created a community service focus in middle school through a Summit program called SERVE, which teaches students the importance and value of sharing their time and talent with their community.
 To graduate, all eighth grade Summit students are required to donate 20 hours of their time volunteering at organizations of their choice.
 Often students do far more than required.
 Students gain insights into the needs of others, fostering a pride in their efforts and a realization of how they can benefit the world around them.

 Menard’s 7th and 8th grade math classes are high school level courses: Algebra and Geometry.
 Her teaching methodology incorporates practical applications and projects to inspire and challenge students, and she has the success to prove it.
 Each year, the Arizona Association of Teachers of Mathematics (AATM) sponsors a state-wide Algebra math competition.
-In 2012, twelve of the Summit School of Ahwatukee seventh grade Algebra students scored in the top 10% in the state.
+In 2012, twelve of the Summit School seventh grade Algebra students scored in the top 10% in the state.
 In 2011, four Summit seventh graders scored in the top ten percent statewide, with two students earning an additional distinction by being among the top 10 highest scores in state.

 “This algebra course is equivalent to a high school class and they give it their all,” explains teacher Christy Menard.
 “My students have such a great attitude about learning, making my job as their teacher extremely fun and rewarding.”